le717/Blocks/Documentation/Tutorial.md

 And finally, we test it.
 If the game loaded, and you can complete it, your mod works, and you have successfully added an `One-way, west-bound Red Cube`!

-> **Recap:** You leaned about a `One-way, west-bound Red Cube`, the special properties it has and doesn't have, how it got it's name, and you used it in a level layout.
+> **Recap:** You leaned about a `One-way, west-bound Red Cube`, the special properties it has (and does not have!), how it got it's unusual name, and how to responsibly use it in a level layout.
 High five! :raised_hand:

 [:arrow_up: Back to Top](#building-with-blocks)

 ### Task #4: Water ###

-#### While this is a valid section of Building With Blocks, and will be written, lack of time and accurate knowledge of the Water Tiles is prohibiting me from writing it at this time.
+#### While this is a valid section of Building With Blocks, and will be written, lack of time and accurate knowledge of the Water Tiles is prohibiting me from
+writing it at this time.
 I'm sorry for any inconvenience this may have caused you. ####

 [:arrow_up: Back to Top](#building-with-blocks)